whitehara/kernel-patch-fedora/README.md

 - Modify "support-features".
 It contains Project ID for copr, Custom tag for the package name, Features like bmq,pds,cpu-arch which are used in spec-mod.sh

-**Each features are built with all versions.
-E.g. If you have 3 features and 2 versions, Results wll be 3 projects and each projects have 2 versions.**
+**Each feature is built with all versions.
+E.g. If you have 3 features and 2 versions, The results will be 3 projects and each project will have 2 versions.**

 **If you want to add CPU-arch, you also need to add kernel-local.CPU-arch files.**